 ProfLogitClassifier#

-Maximizing empirical EMP for churn by optimizing the regression coefficients of the logistic model through a Real-coded Genetic Algorithm (RGA).
+Maximizing empirical (Expected) maximum profit score by optimizing the regression coefficients of the logistic model through a Real-coded Genetic Algorithm (RGA).

 Read more in the User Guide.